 The problem with default options is that they typically invest your money into the biggest companies without checking how they do on the environment, or how they treat their workers.
 Pretty much all of them invest in the FTSE100 index.
 This is basically a list of the biggest companies in the UK.
 When your money is invested in an index like this, you buy a bit of all of the companies in it.
 Some of the biggest companies they include are shown to the right.

 It’s possible that over 10% of your pension is invested in fossil fuel companies.

-As Good With Money have written in their Good Guide to Pensions, “nine times out of ten, pension savings are going into the biggest companies in financial markets.
-And this means tobacco firms, oil and gas majors, mining, big pharma, big banks: social, climate and environmental breakdown, in other words.
+As Good With Money have written in their Good Guide to Pensions, “nine times out of ten, pension savings are going into tobacco firms, oil and gas majors, mining, big pharma and big banks: social, climate and environmental breakdown, in other words.”